etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Tables.md

 ###  Client/Organization

-As Openbravo ERP is a  multi client and multi organization  application, all data belongs to a client and an organization, so all tables must have these two columns:
+As Etendo Classic is a  multi client and multi organization  application, all data belongs to a client and an organization, so all tables must have these two columns: